 Because their plans cater to each individual dog, the age, weight, breed, and activity level of your four-legged friend are evaluated by a veterinarian before any meals are created.
 Plans start at $2/day and your dog's food will arrive in pre-portioned, refrigerated containers that are ready to eat.
 No need to reheat, mix, or portion out.

 This service is a great option if you're looking for a healthier alternative to the dog food that's found at large retail stores.
 It takes the guesswork out of feeding, and it's convenient for owners, too!

-For a high-protein, grain-free dog food that most canines will love, we recommend Blue Buffalo’s Wilderness Rocky Mountain Recipe Natural Adult Dog Food.
+For a high-protein, grain-free dog food that most canines will love, we recommend Blue Buffalo’s Wilderness Rocky Mountain Recipe Natural Adult Dog Food (view at Amazon).
 It has a well-rounded blend of protein, fat, vitamins, minerals, fiber, and antioxidants.
-If you prefer wet dog food, try the Rachael Ray Nutrish Natural Dog Food Variety Pack, which has six different recipes that are all made with natural ingredients.
+If you prefer wet dog food, try the Rachael Ray Nutrish Natural Dog Food Variety Pack (view at Walmart), which has six different recipes that are all made with natural ingredients.

 Ingredients Take a quick look at the ingredients to make sure your dog food lists meat as one of the top few ingredients on the label rather than fillers like wheat, corn, or soy.
 It's also a good idea to make sure your dog food doesn't have high levels of preservatives.

 Allergens If your pet has certain allergies or sensitivities to grains or certain types of animal meat, check carefully for that ingredient in the list, as well as any possible byproducts or alternative names.